About The Western Wall

 The Western Wall, also known as the Wailing Wall, Ha Kotel and the Al-Buraq Wall, is the sole remaining part of a wall of the Second Temple of Jerusalem.

-The Second Temple was destroyed by the Romans led by Titus in 70 AD, with the Western Wall being one of very few surviving remnants.
-The name “the Wailing Wall” refers to the fact that it is a place where Jews come to mourn the fall of the Second Temple.
+The Second Temple was destroyed by the Romans led by Titus in 70 AD, and Jewish inhabitants of Jerusalem were sent into exile.
+The Western Wall being one of very few surviving remnants.
+The name “the Wailing Wall” refers to the fact that it is a place where Jews came to mourn the fall of the Second Temple during the Ottoman Period – it doesn’t tend to be used by the Jewish community today.

-Today, the Western Wall is the holiest of Jewish sites, always surrounded by worshippers, many of whom place prayers in its crevices.
+The Western Wall is the holiest of Jewish sites, always surrounded by worshippers, many of whom place prayers in its crevices.
 While the lower half of what can now be seen dates to the time of Herod, the upper parts of the Wall were added in the seventh century AD.
+Look out for Bar Mitzvahs taking place on the holy site.

 Discover the best Historic Sites in Israel, from Caesarea to the Church of the Holy Sepulchre, Mamshit and more.
 Includes an interactive map of Israeli cultural monuments and landmarks.